missingfoot/jamessparkes.com/case-studies/fixr-platform.md

 - **Customisation & branding**: Let organisers use their own copy, tone of voice, and visual branding in messages.
 - **Service emails & critical updates**: Provide a clear path for sending important service messages (e.g., event changes, cancellations).

----

-## Constraints & considerations
+### Constraints & considerations
 - **Risk of misuse**: Granting organisers the power to send potentially thousands of emails or messages at once posed a **reputational** and **compliance** risk.
 We needed to implement checks and safeguards to prevent nefarious or spam-like behaviour.
-- **Technical feasibility**: Creating a scalable messaging system required buy-in from engineering to ensure performance and reliability.
+- **Technical feasibility**: Creating a scalable messaging system required buy-in from engineering to ensure performance and reliability especially with new added complex systems like timed entry.
 - **Timeline & scope**: We had to deliver a **manageable first release** that could be iterated on, based on customer feedback.

----

-## Research & findings

-### Competitive analysis
+### Research
-I examined popular CRM tools and direct competitors in the event ticketing space.
+- **Competitor analysis**: I examined popular CRM tools and direct competitors in the event ticketing space.
 This helped me understand how others approached messaging workflows, audience segmentation, and brand customisation, as well as how they mitigated misuse (e.g., permissions, throttling, and content guidelines).

-### User & stakeholder interviews
+### Stakeholder questioning
-- **Sales team & customer relations**: Provided insights into common client requests and pain points.
+- **Accounts team & customer relations**: Provided insights into common client requests and pain points.
-- **Existing organisers**: Some were testing early prototypes (our "beta testers"), offering invaluable feedback on desired features like segmentation, scheduling, and branding.

-**Key insights**:
-1. **Terminology familiarity**: Using language and structures familiar to CRM users would reduce the learning curve.
+- **Terminology familiarity**: Using language and structures familiar to CRM users would reduce the learning curve.
-2. **Audience segmentation**: Offering a way to segment attendee groups (e.g., VIPs, repeat customers) was highly desired.
+- **Audience segmentation**: Offering a way to segment attendee groups (e.g., VIPs, repeat customers) was highly desired.
-3. **Robust safeguards**: Mechanisms to prevent spam and abuse (e.g., admin approvals, daily send limits for new accounts) would preserve FIXR's reputation.
+- **Robust safeguards**: Mechanisms to prevent spam and abuse (e.g., admin approvals, daily send limits for new accounts).

----

-## Ideation & collaboration
+### Ideation & collaboration
-I conducted workshops with stakeholders from various departments:
+Workshops with stakeholders from various departments revealed what features to potentially include in the MVP:

-- **Sales**: Prioritised must-have features based on demand (e.g., multi-event promotions, scheduling).
+- **Accounts team**: Prioritised must-have features based on demand such as multi-event promotions, scheduling.
-- **Product & engineering**: Balanced feasibility and timeline constraints.
-- **Customer support**: Provided insights into common questions or confusions organisers faced with existing notification tools.
+- **Customer relations**: Provided insights into common client requests and pain points and prioritised service updates.

-From these workshops, we created a **feature roadmap** with clear priorities for an **MVP (Minimum Viable Product)** and subsequent iterations.

----
+- **Engineering**: Balanced feasibility and timeline constraints by prioritising features that were most likely to be successful in short term and made designs with additional feature sets for future iterations.
+- **Product**: Prioritised technical requirements like working with other systems such as timed entry.

+From these workshops product management created a feature roadmap with clear priorities for the final product where I prioritised and created a prototype from which to get further feedback from the team and stakeholders for an MVP that could be delivered on time by engineering.

-## Prototyping & iteration
+### Prototyping & iteration
 **Low-fidelity wireframes**: I started by mapping out user flows for scheduling messages, creating segmented lists, and customising templates.
 **Interactive prototypes**: Using Figma, I built mid- to high-fidelity prototypes to simulate key interactions (e.g., segment selection, scheduling calendar).
-**Feedback rounds**: After each iteration, I gathered input from internal stakeholders and beta testers:
+**Feedback rounds**: After each iteration, I gathered input from internal stakeholders:
-   - **Ease of use**: Ensured the interface was straightforward, with step-by-step flows for new users.
+- Ensured the interface was straightforward, with step-by-step flows for new users.
-   - **Messaging templates**: Added pre-built templates for recurring communications (e.g., event reminders, "thank you" follow-ups).
+- Added pre-built templates for recurring communications.
-   - **Safeguards**: Implemented checks before sending large campaigns, including confirmation dialogues and potential send limits for new accounts.
+- Implemented sign-posting before sending campaigns, including confirmations and potential send limits for new accounts.

-We cut or postponed certain advanced features (like complex audience segmentation rules) to keep the first release focused and deliverable on time.
+- Cut certain advanced features (like complex audience segmentation rules) to keep the first release focused and deliverable.

----

-## Outcome & impact
+### Outcome & impact

 - **Improved workflow efficiency**: Organisers could schedule and send multiple notifications in one go, saving significant time.
 - **Brand consistency**: Users now had the freedom to include custom branding and maintain their own tone of voice.